 Obviously you’ll have SIGNIFICANTLY more depth to your description in the sense that all the letters above will be well-explained and specific examples from the readings—and they won’t all be crammed into a single paragraph as I have done.
 What is one sentence above should be a whole paragraph in your reflection.

-The more you can tie themes together and speak about the course as a whole (while giving specific examples from the readings), the higher your 0-30 score will be.
-You should absolutely use your daily and weekly reflections to remind you of what you were thinking.
+The more you can tie themes together and speak about the course as a whole (while giving specific examples from the readings), the higher your score will be.
+You should absolutely use the quizzes and reflections to remind you of what you were thinking.
 But you need to go beyond these as well to reflect on the course as a whole.